-- More detailed options for embedding live video, VODs, and clips.
+Embedding Twitch describes various options for embedding chat, live video, and VODs.

 Twitch extensions allow broadcasters to embed interactive, custom, third-party content on their channel pages.
 Extensions installed by a broadcaster are automatically visible to any viewer who goes to the broadcaster’s channel page using a desktop Web browser.
 Viewers can see details about the extension and report an extension for bad behavior.

 The new Twitch API provides the platform and data used to develop integrations with Twitch.
 The data models and systems are designed to provide relevant data in an easy, consistent, and reliable way.

 Twitch PubSub is a system that allows back-end services to broadcast realtime messages to clients.
 Example applications include:

 - An instant messaging service sending instant messages between friends.

 - A back-end video system pushing real-time viewer count updates to video players.